freqtrade/freqtrade/docs/freqai.md

 intermediate performance of the model during training.
 This data does not directly influence nodal weights within the model.

+## Install prerequisites

+Use `pip` to install the prerequisities with:

+`pip install -r requirements-freqai.txt`

+## Running from the example files

+An example strategy, example prediction model, and example config can all be found in `freqtrade/templates/ExampleFreqaiStrategy.py`, `freqtrade/templates/ExamplePredictionModel.py`, `config_examples/config_freqai.example.json`, respectively.
+Assuming the user has downloaded the necessary data, Freqai can be executed from these templates with:

+`freqtrade backtesting --config config_examples/config_freqai.example.json--strategy ExampleFreqaiStrategy --freqaimodel ExamplePredictionModel --freqaimodel-path freqtrade/templates --strategy-path freqtrade/templates`

 ## Configuring the bot
 ### Example config file
 The user interface is isolated to the typical config file.
 A typical Freqai